 How we started focusing on the environment

-In 2013 the power situation was deplorable in South India.
+In 2013, the power situation in South India was deplorable.
 Many companies bought diesel generators.
 Instead, we purchased our first solar panels.
 The reason was environmental, and we thought it would be an excellent investment.

 To run our air conditioners on electricity from the sun we had to change our old ones into inverter ACs.
 Since inverter ACs are much more energy-efficient, we substantially reduced our electricity consumption from the grid.
 There are cloudy days when we don’t have enough sun to have sufficient reserve energy.
 Therefore, we rent a petrol generator during the monsoon for emergencies.
 However, we have only had to use it on very few occasions.